History: Thematic digital archives

 The University Libraries at Virginia Tech regularly secure short-term, trial access to online resources in order to gauge their appropriateness to our university's teaching and research missions.
 These trials run in October, February, and sometimes April.
 Most trials run 30 days.

-This box highlights some of these opportunities.
+This box highlights some of these opportunities as they come available.
 All active trials are listed in a sidebar in the main Databases A-Z directory and as a tab atop this libguide.

 Each entry includes a link to a user survey.
-I and other subject librarians invite you to email us your detailed assessments of resources.
+I and other subject librarians invite you to email us moredetailed assessments of trial resources.
 Responses from the Virginia Tech community are vital to the library's deliberations about whether and when to acquire or enhance databases and the like.

 As appropriate I will list all currently active trials and user survey links in a resource trials tab in this and my other libguides.
-Entries for trials I may include in the body of my libguides will go away when the trial period ends.
+Entries for trials I may include in here as elsewher in the body of my libguides will go away when the trial period ends.